-The documents that will be counted in the page limit may not exceed the equivalent of seven (7) pages.
+The documents that will be counted in the page limit may not exceed the equivalent of eight (8) pages.
+Letters of agreement are not included in the page limit.
 The page limit includes the following documents:

-- a) Project Narrative up seven (7) pages - b) Project Abstract (Attachment C), 1 page
+- a) Project Narrative Up to (7) pages - b) Project Abstract One (1) page